thuum666/fly-hash-preprocess/README.md

 # fly-hash-preprocess
-materials for fly hash preprocess with a demonstration
+materials for fly hash preprocess to reproduce results in paper